Few days back, crossing the Honduras border

 I should be able to give an update tomorrow on our situation, and give more details on what happened in the infamous mountains.

-10 Responses to “Few days back, crossing the Honduras border”
+10 Replies to “Few days back, crossing the Honduras border”

 Adventurous greetings,